-Social feeds (Facebook and Instagram, specifically) do a great job of showing people what they want to see.
+Social media feeds (Facebook and Instagram, specifically) do a great job of showing people what they want to see.
 Algorithms based on users’ previous activity, make it hard for small businesses to be discovered by new audiences.

 By creating low-touch educational video content, you make it easier not only on the buyer but also on the sales team.
 (Especially if that sales team is you!)

-10. Tell a stronger story
+10. Tell a Stronger Story

 There’s no better way to reel buyers in than with a compelling story.
 And who better to share your story than your biggest advocates: Your customers?
 You can record customer testimonials in person, but that isn’t always possible.

 Luckily, there are other ways to make the magic happen.
-Getting a customer on video can be as simple (and as low-cost) as asking them to record themselves on their webcam or phone (use a free tool like GoVideo to make it even easier).
+Getting a customer on video can be as simple (and as low-cost) as asking them to record themselves on their webcam or phone (use a free tool like the Vidyard Chrome extension to make it even easier).
 You can provide them with a list of possible questions to answer or let them run with things completely unscripted.
 Either way, it’s powerful to have a real person explain in their own words why they love your product, your brand, and your team.

-11. Increase conversions
+11. Increase Conversions

 As video evolves, so do video metrics.
 It’s now not only possible but easy to track how long people are watching and what areas of your video are being re-watched or skipped.